daleao/sdv/Modular Gameplay Overhaul/Modules/Arsenal/README.md

 Weapon stats have been rebalanced across the board:

  - **Clubs** are your general unreliable, imprecise and sluggish, but huge-damage-potential, heavy and larger-hit-box weapons.
- - **Daggers** are the opposite of clubs, being the quick, precise, but short-range and generally lower damage potential weapons.
+ - **Daggers** are the opposite of clubs, being the quick, precise, but short-range and generally-lower-damage potential weapons.
  - **Offensive Swords** are somewhere in the middle, with average damage, speed and precision.
  - **Defensive Swords** are marginally weaker and slower than their offensive counterpart, but are otherwise heavier, sturdier and wider.
 They are somewhere in-between Offensive Swords and Clubs.